 Compute a maximum-weighted matching of G.

 A matching is a subset of edges in which no node occurs more than once.
+The weight of a matching is the sum of the weights of its edges.
+A maximal matching cannot add more edges and still be a matching.
 The cardinality of a matching is the number of matched edges.
-The weight of a matching is the sum of the weights of its edges.

-If G has edges with ‘weight’ attribute the edge data are used as weight values else the weights are assumed to be 1.
+If G has edges with weight attributes the edge data are used as weight values else the weights are assumed to be 1.

 This function takes time O(number_of_nodes ** 3).